microsoft/typespec/README.md

    This will compile the Cadl files in the project folder into one output file: `.\cadl-output\openapi.json`.

 8. Using `--emit` every time can become tedious.
-You can create a project file to configure the default emitter Create a `cadl-project.yaml` file next to the `package.json` with this content:
+You can create a project file to configure the default emitter.

+   Create a `cadl-project.yaml` file next to the `package.json` with this content:

    ```yaml